vmware-tanzu/community-edition/cli/cmd/plugin/unmanaged-cluster/README.md

   and TKR creators?

 > [0]: This is backed up by the countless instances of troubleshooting users
-> deploying local (CAPD-backed) standalone-clusters.
+> deploying local (CAPD-backed) unmanaged-clusters.
 We found the issue was
 > almost always sourced in system resource constraints, and with so many moving
 > parts to get a single-node cluster, the troubleshooting was far too complex
 > for a new user.

 ### The new standalone

-The new `standalone` implementation creates single node, static, environments of Tanzu.
+The new `unmanaged-cluster` implementation creates single node, static, environments of Tanzu.
 This enables users to run Tanzu environments on single VMs or local workstations.